© 2024 MICHIGAN PUBLIC

 “Hi!
 I’m Dr. Mona!” she says warmly.
 “Any chance you guys live in Flint?”
 Uh, no, the parents respond, seeming confused.
 They’re from neighboring Grand Blanc.

 Wrong answer.
-“That’s so sad!”
-Dr. Mona says.
+“That’s so sad!” says Dr. Mona, who also directs Rx Kids and is the associate dean of public health at Michigan State University College of Human Medicine.
 “You should move to Flint!
 And have another baby!
 And you could be part of the Rx Kids program!”
 The parents chuckle politely.
 But Dr. Mona is not kidding.

 Billed as the first-ever citywide cash aid program for pregnant moms and babies, Rx Kids gives Flint residents $1,500 mid-pregnancy, and $500 each month for the baby’s first year.
 There are no strings attached.
 No income limits.
 It’s universal; nearly every baby born since the program launched in January is enrolled.